Met their death under a falling car in the shaft of the Orpha May mine on Bull HillBy Rob Carrigan, email@example.com

-With Victor's Gold Rush Days coming up this weekend, and having just visited with Jeff Tapparo at the annual open house of the Western Museum of Mining and History (Tapparo is on the museum's board and gets to operate the Osgood steam shovel,) I have mining on my mind.
+Having visited with Jeff Tapparo at the annual open house of the Western Museum of Mining and History several years ago, I had mining on my mind.
+Tapparo, is on the museum's board and periodically gets to operate the Osgood steam shovel.

 He called my attention to the following story in the Cripple Creek Morning Times death notices of 1898.
 The Times is actually and ancestor to the Courier.
 I felt was appropriate to remember how dangerous the industry once was.